 Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), this proposal gives our shareholders the opportunity to vote to approve or not approve, on an advisory basis, the compensation of our named executive officers.
 This is commonly known, and referred to herein, as a "say-on-pay" proposal or resolution.
 Under Section 14A(a)(1) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), generally, each public company must submit a say-on-pay proposal to its shareholders not less frequently than once every three years.
-We intend to hold an advisory vote to approve the compensation of our named executive officers annually until at least the next advisory vote on the frequency of such advisory say-on-pay votes, which will occur no later than our 2024 annual meeting.
+We intend to hold an advisory vote to approve the compensation of our named executive officers annually, and as outlined in Proposal 3 of this Proxy Statement, the Board of Directors unanimously recommends that shareholders approve of holding future advisory votes to approve executive compensation on an annual basis.
+Following this year's vote, the next advisory vote on the frequency of such advisory say-on-pay votes will occur no later than our 2030 annual meeting.

 As discussed under the Compensation Discussion and Analysis ("CD&A") below, we believe that our executive compensation programs emphasize sustainable growth through a pay-for-performance orientation and a commitment to both operational and organizational execution.
-We believe that the compensation program for our named executive officers was instrumental in helping us achieve strong strategic and financial performance in 2022, notwithstanding the lingering impacts of the COVID-19 pandemic.
+We believe that the compensation program for our named executive officers was instrumental in helping us achieve strong strategic and financial performance in 2023.